 But first, we need to clear up…

-If you’re trying to do market research, you need to pause and talk to a professional.
 If you’re just asking for reviews, the answer’s simple: just ask people how they feel about you!
 But if you want to improve customer satisfaction, we’re here to help.

-We’ve got a formula which you can apply to any feedback forms, whether you use CustomerSure or not.
+We’ve got a formula which you can apply to any feedback form, whether you use CustomerSure or not.
 Before we explain what it is, we’ll explain why it works, so come with us on a trip…

-Before founding CustomerSure in 2010, Guy Letts was heading up a customer service department at the UK’s largest software firm.
+Before founding CustomerSure in 2010, Guy was heading up a customer service department at the UK’s largest software firm.